 Conventional rudders are placed behind the propeller with the rudder cross section arranged symmetrically about the vertical rudder centre plane.
 However, this arrangement does not consider the fact that the propeller induces a strong rotational...

 Due to the rotation of the slipstream, conventional rudders constantly operate in an apparent angle of attack.
 In addition to increasing drag, this also results in cavitation on the rudder blade.

 Van der Velden Marine Systems now offers Asymmetric Rudder Technology (ART™ Technology) which has been specially developed to improve propeller...

-Characterised by its fishtail shaped trailing edge, the Van der Velden® MASTER rudder offers very good manoeuvring performance, long lifespan and low maintenance.
+Characterised by its trailing edge in the shape of a fishtail, the Van der Velden® MASTER rudder offers a very good manoeuvring performance, long lifespan and low maintenance.
 The MASTER rudder has no moving parts and the trailing...

 How to choose this product

 The ships rudder is an assembly of elements allowing the vessel to be steered.
 It is mounted aft of the propeller, but is controlled from the bridge.

 The rudder pivots to alter the direction of the ship while sailing or maneuvering.